timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_Popup_TakesFocusFromNativeControl.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>This property only applies to advanced native control embedding scenarios.
+This property only applies to advanced native control embedding scenarios.
 By default, if a popup is shown when a native control is focused, focus is transferred back to Avalonia in order for the popup to receive input.
 If this property is set to `false`, then the shown popup will not receive input until it receives an interaction which explicitly focuses the popup, such as a mouse click.

 ## See Also